 This is the name by which he will be called…the Lord our Righteousness.
 (NIV)

 1. When something is “called” a certain name, that does not mean that it is literally what it is called.
 Jerusalem is also called “the Lord our Righteousness,” and Jerusalem is obviously not God (Jer.
 33:16).
 So, calling something “the Lord our Righteousness” does not make it God.
 Abraham called the mountain on which he was about to sacrifice Isaac “the Lord will provide,” and no one would believe that the mountain was Yahweh.
 Similarly, no one would believe an altar was Yahweh, even if Moses called it that: “Moses built an altar and called it ‘the Lord is my Banner’” (Ex.
 17:15).
 Later, Gideon built an altar and called it Yahweh: “So Gideon built an altar to the Lord there and called it ‘The Lord is Peace.’
 To this day it stands in Ophrah of the Abiezrites” (Judges 6:24).
-These verses prove conclusively that just because something is called Yahweh, that does not make it Yahweh.
+These verses prove conclusively that when someone or something is called Yahweh along with qualifiers such as “is Peace” or “our Righteousness,” that does not make a person or thing into Yahweh.